 - 4.1.
 Membership of the Commission must be diverse, and the process for appointment of members to the Commission must be open and transparent. - 4.2.
-Members of the Commission comprise: - a. duly appointed delegates of National Committees and Groups; - b. duly appointed delegates of Direct Members; and - c. for the Commission on Arbitration and ADR, Court Members and the Standing Committee for the International Centre for ADR, together ("Commission Members").
+Members of the Commission comprise: - a. duly appointed delegates of National Committees and Groups; - b. duly appointed delegates of Direct Members; and - c. for the Commission on Arbitration and ADR, Court Members and the Standing Committee for the International Centre for ADR, together, "Commission Members".

 - 4.3.
 The appointment of Commission Members occurs every three years.
 The ICC Chair, a person delegated by the ICC Chair, or PCCOM, may object to any individual being appointed a Commission Member. - 4.4.
-The term of Commission Members, excluding Commission Officers (as defined in Article 6.1), is three years.
-The term may be renewed once for a total of six years.
-The renewal of a Commission Member's term is subject to review and approval of PCCOM, taking into account the Commission Member's engagement and expertise, and considering the diversity of the Commission.
-In exceptional circumstances, PCCOM may allow a Commission Member who has already served on the Commission for the term limit to renew their membership for an additional term.
-In any case, the term of a Commission Member will end if the Commission is terminated in accordance with Article 12.1. - 4.5.
+The term of Commission Members, excluding Commission Officers (as defined in Article 6.1), is three years and may be renewed.
+The renewal of a Commission Member's term is subject to review and approval of PCCOM, taking into account: - a. the Commission Member's active engagement and participation in the activities, initiatives, and work products of the Commission; - b. the Commission Member's expertise; - c. whether Commission Members identified in 4.2.a have the support of their National Committee or Group (as the case may be); and - d. the diversity of the Commission.

+In any case, the term of a Commission Member will end if the Commission is terminated in accordance with Article 12.1.

+- 4.5.
 If a Commission Member is accepted in the role as a representative of a company, business, or other organisation, the Commission Member is removed from the Commission membership when that Commission Member leaves the company, business, or other organisation it is a representative of.
-That person may be accepted as a Commission

-Member as an individual or as a representative of another company, business, or other organisation, however that person cannot exceed the term limit as described in Article 4.4.

-- 4.6.
-Rules in relation to number of Commission Members and additional membership prerequisites must be defined by the Steering Committee subject to the approval of the ICC Chair, a person delegated by the ICC Chair, or PCCOM. - 4.7.
+That person may be accepted as a Commission Member as an individual or as a representative of another company, business, or other organisation, however that person is subject to the term limitations described in Article 4.4. - 4.6.
+Rules in relation to number of Commission Members and additional membership prerequisites must be defined by the Steering Committee (as defined in Article 8) subject to the approval of the ICC Chair, a person delegated by the ICC Chair, or PCCOM. - 4.7.
 PCCOM and the Governance Committee of the Executive Board will review membership and participation regularly.
 Failure of a Commission Member to act in accordance with this document may result in removal or suspension.
 Commission Members may be removed or suspended by the ICC Chair or a person delegated by the ICC Chair following a joint recommendation by PCCOM and the Governance Committee of the Executive Board.
 An appeal of the removal or suspension of a Commission Member may be made within 14 days of the decision of the ICC Chair or a person delegated by the ICC Chair.
-The ICC Chair or a person delegated by the ICC Chair, in consultation with PCCOM and the Governance Committee of the Executive Board, must reconsider the removal or suspension and provide a final decision as soon as reasonably possible. - 4.8.
+The ICC Chair or a person delegated by the ICC Chair, in consultation with PCCOM and the Governance Committee of the Executive Board, must reconsider the removal or suspension and provide a final decision as soon as reasonably possible.

+4.8.
 National Committees, Groups, and Direct Members should directly inform the Commission Secretary (as defined in Article 7.2) of any appointment or removal of Commission Members for the purposes of accurately maintaining the Member Record (as defined in Article 7.3).